-Four of the directors and all of the members of the Audit Committee are independent, as such term is defined in the listing standards of the NYSE and the rules of the SEC.
+Three of the directors and all of the members of the Audit Committee are independent, as such term is defined in the listing standards of the NYSE and the rules of the SEC.
 The Audit Committee meets the composition requirements of NYSE's listing (as defined by the rules of NYSE).
-As a result of Ms. Camp's decision not to stand for reelection, the Board reduced the size of the Board from five members to four, effective as of the date of the annual meeting.